 In 2013, Tennessee had in place a law which prohibited the recognition of same-sex marriage.
-Three married couples, all who had married in other states and moved to Tennessee, filed a suit claiming that the law violated both their right to equal protection and to ravel between states.
+Three married couples, all who had married in other states and moved to Tennessee, filed a suit claiming that the law violated both their right to equal protection and to travel between states.

 United States v.
 Windsor